mitchellh/nixos-config/README.md

 If you need an ISO for NixOS, you can build your own in the `iso` folder.
 For x86-64, I usually just download the official ISO, but I build the ISO from scratch for aarch64.
-There is a make target `build-iso` you can use for building an ISO.
+There is a make target `iso/nixos.iso` you can use for building an ISO.
 You'll also need a `docker` running on your machine for building an ISO.

 ```